-We operate as a global legal business through our parent company Pinsent Masons LLP (head-quartered in London), its subsidiaries and affiliated offices ("Pinsent Masons").
-We have over 3000 people working in different jurisdictions.
+1.2 We operate as a global business through Pinsent Masons LLP (head-quartered in London) and affiliated entities that practise under the name 'Pinsent Masons' or a name that incorporates those words.
+Pinsent Masons LLP and affiliated entities are also regulated by the appropriate regulatory body in the other jurisdictions in which they operate.
+We have around 3,200 people working in different jurisdictions.
 Details of our corporate structure and where we operate can be found on our main website - Legal Notices.

-Pinsent Masons LLP and its subsidiary Pinsent Masons Services Limited meet the criteria in section 54 of the Act and are therefore required to prepare a slavery and human trafficking statement.
+1.3 Pinsent Masons LLP and its subsidiary Pinsent Masons Services Limited meet the criteria in section 54 of the Act and are therefore required to prepare a slavery and human trafficking statement.
 This Transparency Statement covers both entities.

-We are opposed to any form of forced or bonded labour, including human trafficking and modern slavery (collectively referred to as "forced labour" in this Transparency Statement).
+2.1 We are opposed to any form of forced or bonded labour, including human trafficking and modern slavery (collectively referred to as "forced labour" in this Transparency Statement).

-We are committed to:
+2.2 We are committed to:

-- ensuring that there is no forced labour within our supply chains or in any part of our business; and
+2.2.1 ensuring that there is no forced labour within our supply chains or in any part of our business; and

-- implementing and enforcing effective systems and controls designed to address the risk of forced labour.
+2.2.2 implementing and enforcing effective systems and controls designed to address the risk of forced labour.

 We act ethically and with integrity in all our business relationships.

 3.1 Nature of supply chain

 We provide legal services on a global basis.
 The supply chain that supports our business and provides the platform that enables us to provide legal services to clients is broad.
 It comprises a wide range of suppliers, from small/medium enterprises (SMEs) to global corporates, across many jurisdictions, including jurisdictions where there is a higher risk of forced labour.
-To illustrate the breadth of our supply chain, it encompasses products and services from IT hardware and software, knowledge management services, office design, fit-out and maintenance, recruitment agents and temporary staff provision, cleaning and catering services, through to outsourced services such as IT service desk and document production.
+To illustrate the breadth of our supply chain, it encompasses products and services from IT hardware and software, knowledge management services, office design, fit-out and maintenance, recruitment agents and temporary staff provision, cleaning and catering services, through to outsourced services such as document production.
 This range means that we consider our supply chain to be our primary area of risk from a forced labour perspective.

 3.2 Assessing risk through supplier due diligence

 We have established a system for assessing the risk of forced labour associated with suppliers and/or potential suppliers.
 The system enables a supplier risk rating to be produced based on various risk factors such as country and service/product type and the relevance of suppliers to our business.
 We recognise that particular types of suppliers are likely to give rise to a higher risk of forced labour, in particular those utilising lower-wage staff such as security, couriers, cleaning, etc., and those utilising manufacturers in low-wage countries, such as IT hardware, and have weighted those types of suppliers accordingly.
 We also use the Global Slavery Index, Freedom House rankings and Corruption Perceptions Index to quantify the risk associated with certain countries.
 Where, through risk assessment, we perceive a particular risk of forced labour, we will undertake enhanced due diligence, asking additional questions during the procurement process tailored to the specific risks and utilising the resources and influence available to us to ensure the supplier meets acceptable standards.

-Incorporating forced labour risk reduction into process
+3.3 Incorporating forced labour risk reduction into process

 We have a set of checkpoints incorporated into our procurement process, from initial sourcing (business case), through the request for tender/proposal itself, and on to recommendation and contract approval, to ensure that at each stage the risks are considered, appropriate information is gathered and that supplier selection decisions are taken in the light of the risk of forced labour.

 We have incorporated provisions into our standard templates for supplier contracts to require suppliers to manage and reduce the risk of forced labour.
 These provisions require suppliers to recognise a commitment to removing forced labour and to take steps to reduce forced labour in their business and supply chain, and to provide information to us in relation to any instances of forced labour.
-We will also retain the ability to terminate contracts where the supplier has failed to deal adequately with any such risks.
+We also retain the ability to terminate contracts where the supplier has failed to deal adequately with any such risks.

-With respect to the global recruitment and employment of our own people we have implemented a number of measures as part of our commitment to ensuring there is no forced labour.
+4.1 With respect to the global recruitment and employment of our own people we have implemented a number of measures as part of our commitment to ensuring there is no forced labour.

-These measures include operating a preferred supplier list in relation to the UK recruitment agencies we work with and undertaking background checks in relation to new starters to our business relevant to the jurisdiction they will be working in.
+4.2 These measures include operating a preferred supplier list in relation to the recruitment agencies we work with and undertaking background checks in relation to new starters to our business relevant to the jurisdiction they will be working in.

-This Statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes Pinsent Masons' forced labour statement for the financial year ended 30 April 2016.
-The Board of Pinsent Masons is responsible for implementing this Statement and its objectives and providing adequate resources, training and investment to ensure that forced labour is not taking place within Pinsent Masons or within its supply chain.
+This Statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes Pinsent Masons' forced labour statement for the financial year ended 30 April 2017.
+The Board of Pinsent Masons LLP is responsible for implementing this Statement and its objectives and providing adequate resources, training and investment to ensure that forced labour is not taking place within Pinsent Masons LLP or within its supply chain.

 This Statement will be reviewed annually and made available on our website.

-Richard Foley, Senior Partner, September 2016.
+Richard Foley, Senior Partner, October 2018

 View the signed version of this statement (PDF).